-CIT is levied on income of companies derived from production, business operations and other sources, both within and outside China.1 Companies are required to pay this tax quarterly and the applicable tax rate is currently 25%.
+CIT is levied on income of companies derived from production, business operations and other sources, both within and outside China.
+Companies are required to pay this tax quarterly and the applicable tax rate is currently 25%.
 If a company is not registered in China, however, it only has limited tax liabilities for all revenues generated from within China.
-The applicable CIT rate for this kind of company is 10%.
+The applicable CIT rate for this kind of company is ten per cent.

 The method of computation for CIT is as follows:

-Tax Payable = [Total Annual Income - Expenses - Losses] x Applicable Tax Rate

-- Value Added Tax (VAT)
+Tax Payable = [Total Annual Income - Expenses - Loss Carry Forward] x Applicable Tax Rate - Value Added Tax (VAT)